 Traditionally video shaders/graders relied on waveform monitors and vector scopes along with subjective viewing on reference displays to establish the appropriate conversion parameters (LUT) between one image format and another.
-Recently the ITU has established a new recommendation BT.2124, Objective metric for the assessment of the potential visibility of color differences\in television [107], provides an objective measurement of the color differences between the original image color and the converted image color.
-BT.2124 uses a $\Delta$ E-ITP methodology to present in a 2D graph T v.
-P, to measure color accuracy along with a related table that includes intensity, for a complete perceptual measurement.
-A $\Delta$ E-ITP value of 1 or more indicates a Just-Noticeable-Difference (JND) between the original and the converted image color.
-Figure 16 and Figure 17 are examples of objective plots and metrics using BT.2124 techniques to compare the quality of color and tone up and down-mapping.
+Most often such conversions are provided through a "3D look-up table" (LUT).
+The ITU has established a new recommendation BT.2124 [107], "Objective metric for the assessment of the potential visibility of color differences in television", which provides an objective measurement of the color differences between the original image color and the converted image color.
+BT.2124 uses a Δ E-ITP methodology to measure color volume accuracy.
+A Δ E-ITP value of 1 or more indicates a Just-Noticeable-Difference (JND) between the original and the converted image color volume, assuming the most sensitive state of adaptation.
+The measure is based on IC_TC_P, specified in ITU-R Recommendation BT.2100 [5] and illustrated in Figure 15. .
+Figure 19 is an example of objective plots to measure hue shifts using BT.2124 techniques.